 In the case of communication through digital media, the speed of transmission has reached the point of effective simultaneity.
 Distance is not defined by time anymore; simultaneity of communication escapes the technical space and takes the form of omnipresence (Heidenreich, 2014).

 Both, technical and natural space provide background noises, where noise is what we don't want to listen to.
 Some noises can be very similar; you can mistake the sound of a waterfall with that of a distant road with constant traffic, for example.
 Other noises, like that of a frozen lake, are unmistakable.
 They are signatory sounds.
 As a by-product of a technological system, such as the sound of traffic, sound happens in natural space.
 Technical space has no concept for sound (with the exemption of the synthesizer).
 The only conceived sound transported between the network-nodes of technical space is processed sound, like for example speech and music in the media networks.
 The technical instruments of sound-transport are tuned to very high (and fast) frequencies, which again, emit a background noise beyond the hearing range into natural space.
 The space surrounding the corridors of technical space, is not included in its concept.
 A satellite dish will connect to the satellite in a straight silent corridor.
 The transported sound in the corridors of these frequencies is seemingly silent and pops up almost simultaneously in stationary strategic network nodes.
 Processed sound in technical space is independent from time and space, and therefore seemingly silent.
 Only when sound travels with the speed of sound, it enters the natural space, where time and distance apply.

-The free flow of water is perhaps the most important feature of natural space.
-The water cycles permeate all life and provide a healthy climate for fauna and flora as well as the winds and the temperature.
+The free flow of water is the most important feature of natural space.
+The water cycles permeate all life and provide a healthy climate for fauna and flora as well as for the winds and the temperature.
 Any disruption in the flow of water deranges the climate.
 Charles Eisenstein calls this conclusion the ‘water paradigm’ (Eisenstein, 2019).